wonderpush/react-wonderpush/README.md

   }
   render() {
     const { wonderPushReady, userIsSignedUpWithWonderPush } = this.state;
-    if (!wonderPushReady || userIsSignedUpWithWonderPush) return null;
+    // Do not display anything when user is already subscribed or while we're waiting to find out if (!wonderPushReady || userIsSignedUpWithWonderPush) return null;
+    // Handle clicks
     const onClick = (event) => {
       if (event) event.preventDefault();
+      // Subscribe user to push notifications
       WonderPush.ready((WonderPushSDK) => {
         WonderPushSDK.setNotificationEnabled(true, event).then(() => {
-          this.setState({ userIsSignedUpWithWonderPush: true })
+          // Update our state once the subscription is successful this.setState({ userIsSignedUpWithWonderPush: true })
         });
       });